 There's something about that that makes me feel good.

-I thank the girls for our chat, and leave the shop the continue on my day of planning for the weekend's event.
+I thank the girls for our chat, and leave the shop to continue on my day of planning for the weekend's craft market event.

 I DO hope you'll join us, and the 149 other incredible Etsy makers we are showcasing at the Etsy Made in Canada OTTAWA show this weekend.
 Introduce yourself to Blondie Apparel while you're here, and come give me a hug!